Y EDT vs EDP by Yves Saint Laurent Comparison

 Projection

 Neither of these scents, has a huge sillage.
 The EDT has a moderate sillage, that move more into something that sticks closer to the skin.
+Still, it will be noticeable and I’m never really disappointed with how EDT performs.

-The EDP isn’t a beast either, but the greater concentration, does give it a more pronounced sillage than the original.
+The EDP isn’t a total beast either, but the greater concentration, does give it a more pronounced sillage than the original.

 I’d say it’s definitely in the strong camp, just not completely overpowering in my experience.
 Though, the first hour can be pretty powerful and leave a trail.
-Nonetheless, an easy win for it here.

 Edge: EDP